AgenttiX/home-automation/README.md

 - [Hinta.fi](https://hinta.fi/1780666/asus-rt-ax58u)
 - [Geizhals](https://geizhals.eu/asus-rt-ax58u-ax3000-90ig04q0-mo3r10-a2152041.html)
 - [Asuswrt-Merlin](https://www.asuswrt-merlin.net/)
+- I don't have one, but have received positive feedback from friends and relatives who have these.
   - Not as customizable as OpenWRT, but good enough firmware for most purposes
 - Wi-Fi 6 (802.11ax)